-Informal probate isn't available if:
+Informal probate is only available if:

 - To object to an informal probate